-A Boat Bill of Sale is a legal document that records the sale of a boat between two parties — a seller and a buyer.
-The seller agrees to transfer boat ownership to the buyer in exchange for a certain amount.
+A boat bill of sale is a legal document recording the sale of a boat between two parties: a seller and a buyer.
+Within this document, the seller agrees to transfer boat ownership to the buyer for a certain fee.

 Boat Bill of Sale – By State